 Materials needed: one Wikki Stix snowman craft (created above and separated into pieces), 1 sandwich-sized plastic bag, and one printable bag topper (Build a Snowman Topper).

 Place all of the Wikki Stix snowman pieces inside of a plastic sandwich bag.
 Print the bag toppers (linked above) and have the children cut the topper out.
 Fold the bag topper in the center, put over the top of the sandwich bag, and staple the middle to hold the topper in place.

 The Olaf “Build a Snowman” treat bags will provide hours of construction and pretend play for kids this Christmas!
-They make a great party gift, a stocking stuffer, or a winter non-candy treat!
+They make a great party gift, or a winter non-candy treat!